MaikeGo/Traveltide-Customer-Segmentation/data_analysis_report.md

 ## **Customer Segmentation Analysis Report**

 ### **1. Introduction**
-The goal of this project was to identify distinct customer segments for the **Traveltide website**, enabling more targeted marketing strategies to improve customer retention and generate repeat business.
+The goal of this project was to identify distinct customer segments for the **ficitonal Traveltide website**, enabling more targeted marketing strategies to improve customer retention and generate repeat business.
 Our approach combined exploratory data analysis (EDA) with user behavior metrics to create actionable segments.

 ### **2. Data Overview and Cohort Filtering**
 - The data consisted of sessions from the **Traveltide website**, capturing user interactions such as bookings, searches, and cancellations over multiple years.